 Following are many of the terms used in supportive housing programs and the definitions that CSH finds to be most generally accepted.
-For a more comprehensive list of supportive housing terms and acronyms, click here.

 Activities of Daily Living Skills (ADLS)